 Think instead about where and how you're going to use your projector.
 Is this just for your back garden or are you after something to use when you're out camping too?
 Some portable projectors come with a battery built in, but a decent length garden extension cable might provide all the power you need instead.

 The source material is your other consideration.
-Do you need wi-fi built-in for playing films and sporting events from Netflix, iPlayer or ESPN+?
+Do you need wi-fi built-in for playing films and sport from Netflix, iPlayer or ESPN+?
 Will your home's wireless network stretch far enough?
 Do you need to buy a wireless access point for your garden?
 Or how about just sticking with locally stored film files played off a USB stick or even from your projector's internal memory?
 Plenty to think about, and we haven't even got onto the sound yet.

 Home cinema projectors

 Luminance is key because, unlike a dedicated home cinema room, outdoor cinema conditions will usually involve some level of ambient light to compete with.
 Even when the stars are out, there could be light from your house, from your neighbour's house or from nearby street lighting.
-You'll have to be pretty far out into the countryside to avoid light pollution altogether.

 What's more, sunsets get pretty late during the summertime and you'll likely have something closer to dusk or late afternoon going on in the background particularly if you're hosting a live screening of a sporting event.
 So, choosing something with a higher ANSI lumens rating is desirable.